michaelknigge/pclbox/README.md

 pclbox has no runtime dependencies on other libraries.
 This was a design decision and will (hopefully) never change.

 # Usage
+Because pclbox is available at [jcenter](https://bintray.com/bintray/jcenter) it is very easy to use pclbox in your projects.
 At first, add pclbox to your build file.
 If you use Maven, add the following to your build file:

 ```xml
 <dependency>